daniel-muthukrishna/astrodash/docs/usage.rst

 Notes on performance
 ++++++++++++++++++++
 In many cases DASH will classify a spectrum that has a lot of host-galaxy contamination as a Ic-broad type.
-Therefore, we suggest that users consider that the Ic-broad prediction is more likely to just be a host-contaminated spectrum.
+We suggest that users consider that the Ic-broad prediction is more likely to just be a host-contaminated spectrum.